MaoZiming/papers/Topics/9 - Edge Computing/tinyos.md

 However, tasks must never block or spin wait or they will prevent progress in other components.

-The communication across the com- ponents takes the form of a function call, which has low overhead and provides compile time type checking.
+The communication across the components takes the form of a function call, which has low overhead and provides compile time type checking.

 ## Limitations